aws-samples/amazon-sagemaker-secure-mlops/predeploy-iam-setup.md

 ```

 ### Staging and production accounts deployment
-For multi-account model deployment use case you must deploy the execution roles in **each** of the staging and production accounts.
+For a multi-account model deployment use case you must deploy the execution roles in **each** of the staging and production accounts.
 ❗ Now you must set two stack parameters `SageMakerModelExecutionRoleName` and `StackSetExecutionRoleName` to the values of the role names returned in the output of `env-iam-target-account-roles` stack which you have deployed in the dev account in the Step 4.

 Log in the **dev account** and get the output of the `env-iam-target-account-roles` stack: